Top 10 Best Sites

 The year was 2012.
-Alabama beat LSU in the BCS National Championship, Adele won a Grammy for “Rolling in the Deep,” Barack Obama officially secured the Democratic presidential nomination, and Coffee Meets Bagel launched.
+Alabama beat LSU in the BCS National Championship, Adele won a Grammy for “Rolling in the Deep,” Barack Obama officially secured the Democratic presidential nomination, and Coffee Meets Bagel launched as one of the few female-led dating apps.

 CMB’s mission was to focus on quality over quantity and help singles meet their “everything bagel,” and the team still strives to accomplish that to this day.

 Some key stats about the app: about 60% of members are female, 40% are male, 96% have a bachelor’s degree, 33% have a master’s, 70% are looking for a relationship, and 12% are looking for a hookup.
-In terms of success, Coffee Meets Bagel is responsible for 2.5 billion introductions and uniting 50,000 couples.
+In terms of success, Coffee Meets Bagel is responsible for 2.5 billion introductions and uniting 50,000 couples so far.

 You’ll then input your sexual orientation, the preferred age, height, distance, ethnicity, religion, and sexual orientation of your matches (men, women, or both).
 You’ll also be asked to provide the name of the high school or college you attend or attended, three phrases to describe yourself, three activities you enjoy, three things you appreciate on a date, and three fun facts about yourself.

-Coffee Meets Bagel has one of the most unique matching systems you’ll find.
-Each day, the app will send you your bagels (aka matches).
+Coffee Meets Bagel has a unique matching system because it’s goal isn’t to give singles as many matches as possible but to give singles a selective list of the best matches possible.
+Each day, at precisely noon, the app will send you your bagels (aka matches).
 Men receive up to 21, and women receive up to five.
 As you’re browsing through your bagels, you can either like or pass on them.

 The Discover section is another way to meet bagels.
-These people won’t be in your daily batch because they don’t meet some or all of your criteria, but it’s a good thing to check out if you’re feeling adventurous.
+These people won’t be in your daily batch because they don’t meet some or all of your criteria, but it’s a good thing to check out if you’re feeling adventurous and want to go beyond your type.

-If you and a bagel like each other, communication is enabled, but you’ll want to hurry.
+If you and a bagel like each other, communication is enabled, but only for a limited period of time.
 The option to chat with a mutual bagel will expire in eight days.
-This is one way Coffee Meets Bagel encourages getting offline.
+This is one way Coffee Meets Bagel encourages its members to exchange numbers and meet up offline.

 While the app doesn’t charge for registering, receiving bagels, and communicating, if you want to do things like see more information about a bagel or go back to someone you passed on, you’ll have to pay in the form of beans.
 You’ll start off with 10 and can earn more by logging in every day, inviting friends, and spreading the word on social.
 You can also purchase beans (100 for $1.99, 2,000 for $23, or 3000 for $24.99).